stefusilviu/axiscomposer/readme.txt

 = Strength & flexibility =
 AxisComposer is built using WordPress best practises both on the front and the back end.
 This results in an efficient, robust and intuitive plugin.

-= Get involved =
+= Join our growing community =

 Developers can contribute to the source code on the [AxisComposer GitHub Repository](https://github.com/axisthemes/axiscomposer/blob/master/CONTRIBUTING.md).

-Translators can contribute new languages to AxisComposer through [Transifex](https://www.transifex.com/projects/p/axiscomposer/).
+Want to add a new language to AxisComposer?
+Swell!
+You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/axiscomposer).

 == Installation ==